swagtop/bevy-flake/docs/config.md

 ### `windows`

-By default this will be the latest Windows SDK provided by `nixpkgs`.
-You could set a specific version here yourself, but beware of platform specific issues that `xwin`-made SDK's could create, when packaging them manually with tarballs.
+By default this will be the latest Windows MSVC SDK provided by `nixpkgs`.
+This sets the `BF_WINDOWS_SDK_PATH` environment variable to the path of the SDK.

 The SDK set here should contain the libs for both `x86_64` and `aarch64` arches.

+Beware of issues that can arise if you try to package it yourself by putting an existing one in a tarball, on case insensitive file systems, such as the one used by MacOS.

 ### `macos`